programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

           "cynics again")
 ```

-After running this, typing `text` in the console and hitting enter will print out
+After running this, type `text` in the console and hit enter.
+R will print out
 the paragraph of text verbatim.

 As a first step in processing this text, we will use the `tokenize_words` function
 from the **tokenizers** package to split the text into individual words.
 The second
-line here will print out the results to your R console window:
+line  will print out the results to your R console window:

 ```{r}
 words <- tokenize_words(text)